purestorage/helm-charts/docs/csi-qos-spec.md

 * Support FlashArray block storage only

 ## General guidance
-Qos allows users to impose QoS limits on their persistent volumes created and managed by PSO on Kubernetes clusters.
+QoS allows users to impose QoS limits on their persistent volumes created and managed by PSO on Kubernetes clusters.
 Whenever throughput exceeds the limit specified, throttling occurs.
 Specifically, we enable users to specify their bandwidth limit in terms of volume capacity per second and Input/Output per second.
 Users can opt to enable one or the other, or both.
 The two parameters are passed in through parameter fields in storageclasses.
 The feature is only supported on FlashArray block storage.

 At volume provision time:
 1. If the user does not own any FlashArray that supports QoS (5.3 and above), the volume will NOT be provisioned successfully.